-The tr command is used in Linux for translating characters.
-The tr command utility needs two sets of characters.
-It replaces occurrences of the characters in the first set with corresponding character from the second set.
+The tr command is used in Linux for translating characters. it needs two sets of characters.
+It replaces occurrences of the characters in the first set with the corresponding character from the second set.
 For example, tr command can be used to change small letters to capital letters and likewise.

 When the strings are of the same length, then the corresponding character in the set2 is substituted for the occurrence of each character in set1.
 If set1 is longer than set2, then tr command will assign the last character of set2 to each of the unspecified positions past the end of the specified string.